ruzhova/mr-sys-db/README.md

 # Music album rating database
 ##### A simple database to showcase my skills

-This database us created using Transact-SQL.
+This database is created using Transact-SQL.

 This work presents:
  - DDL, DML and TCL operations